ktorch/ktorch/docs/tensors.rst

    :param sym options: one or more symbols for device, data type, layout, gradients, e.g. ```cuda`` or ```cuda:0`` ```long`` ```grad``
    :return: An :ref:`api-pointer <pointers>` to the allocated tensor

+Alternate form using an input tensor for size:

+.. function:: tensor(mode;in-tensor;value) -> ptr
+.. function:: tensor(mode;in-tensor;value;options) -> ptr

+   | Create a tensor given mode of ```full`` and input tensor whose size will be used to create new tensor, along with fill value and optional tensor attribute(s).
+Similar to PyTorch creation function `torch.full_like <https://pytorch.org/docs/stable/torch.html#torch.full_like>`_.

+Alternate form using an output tensor instead of options that control data type, device, etc.

+.. function:: tensor(mode;size;value;out-tensor) -> ptr

 ::

    q)t:tensor(`full; 2 5; 3.0)